nickcharlton/talks/maintaining-open-source/presentation.md

 ^ Additionally, as a maintainer you will feel a certain obligation to your users and contributors, sometimes this feeling is at odds with the rest of your life and if you don’t feel like you can step away, you are very likely to overwork to keep up with everything.
-If you’re not careful this can lead to maintainer burnout.
+If you’re not careful this can lead to burnout.

 ---